CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/OOP_TUTORIAL.md

       // we'll also start his miles off at 0 this.miles = 0;

     }

     // let's add some functionality to Person. just having an object
     // with a list of parameters means nothing if you can't do anything with it.
+    // the following methods are the same as functions.

+    MAMMAL.Person.prototype.eat = function(lbs) {

+      // add the number of pounds gained in a meal
+      // to this person's weight parameter.
+      // note: "=" assigns a value, while "+=" adds to the current value this.weight += lbs;

+    }

-    // this is the same as creating a simple function, but this is known as an object method MAMMAL.Person.prototype.run = function(miles) {
+    MAMMAL.Person.prototype.run = function(miles) {

       // add the number of miles suplied to